steadylearner/chatgpt/blogs/How to use ChatGPT with Rust.md

 [You can find more information about the installation process here.](https://doc.rust-lang.org/beta/book/ch01-01-installation.html#installation)

-### 2. Set up virtual environment
+### 2. Set up dev environment

-Create a Rust virtual environment to manage your dependencies.
-Here, we will name the environment chatgpt, but you can choose any name
+Create a Rust dev environment to manage your project.
+Here, we will name the project chatgpt, but you can choose any name.

 ```console
 $cargo new chatgpt